 15. Brent Musburger

-Musburger is having something of a renaissance of late; he’s slated to do the radio broadcasts for the Oakland Raiders and is also joining a daily FS1 gambling show with Charissa Thompson and Clay Travis, according to a recent report from Sporting News’ Michael McCarthy.
+Musburger is having something of a renaissance of late; he’s slated to do the radio broadcasts for the Oakland Raiders and is also joining a daily FS1 gambling show with Charissa Thompson and Clay Travis, according to a recent report from Sporting News’ Michael McCarthy (update: Musburger and Thompson opted not to do the show).
 The VSiN gambling network he and his son spearheaded built an infrastructure that is primed to capitalize on the new legality.